cal-itp/data-infra/docs/analytics_tools/storing_data.md

 Refer to the [data catalogs doc](catalogue-cloud-storage) to list a GeoJSON, and read in the GeoJSON with the `intake` method.
 GeoJSONs saved in GCS cannot be read in directly using `geopandas`.

-Use the `shared_utils` package to read in or export geojsons.
+Use the `calitp_data_analysis` package to read in or export geojsons.

 ```python
 from calitp_data_analysis import utils